clvrai/awesome-rl-envs/README.md

         <a href='https://phyre.ai/'>PHYRE</a>
         <ul>
           <li>
-            Benchmark for physical reasoning that contains a set of simple classical mechanics puzzles in a 2D enviroment
+            Benchmark for physical reasoning that contains a set of simple classical mechanics puzzles in a 2D enviroment.
           </li>
         </ul>
       </td>